philippegall17/drumClassifierPytorch/README.md

 It is pretrained on 12 classes; Bass, Blip, Bongo, Clap, Cymbal, HiHat, Kick, Rim, SFX, Snare, Tom, and Udu; from my own drum sample collection.
 But you can use any combination of sound types you want, see retrain section below.

-I made it to learn PyTorch, and a drum classifier was the most interesting for me as a hobby musician.
+I made it to learn PyTorch, and a drum classifier was an interesting idea with readily available dataset for me as a hobby musician.

 # Quickstart